Democrat Cameron Webb is closing in on Republican Bob Good in red Virginia district, analysts say

 Nathan Gonzales, editor of InsideElections, said he and his analysts have been hesitant to shift the rating too far in Webb’s favor given the clear “conservative DNA” among voters in the sprawling district, which stretches from Fauquier County to the Shenandoah Valley, through Appomattox and into Southside Virginia along the North Carolina border.

-Explaining Thursday's change, he cited Good’s poor early fundraising compared to Webb’s, as well as struggles within the Republican Party to unite behind Good after his surprise win against incumbent Rep. Denver Riggleman (R) during a bitter GOP nominating convention.
+Explaining Thursday's change, he cited Good’s poor early fundraising compared to Webb’s, as well as struggles within the Republican Party to unite behind Good after his victory over incumbent Rep. Denver Riggleman (R) during a bitter GOP nominating convention.

 “This district, under normal circumstances, is going to elect a Republican,” Gonzales said.
 “The question is whether these are normal circumstances.
 The fact that it’s an open seat helps [Webb], because defeating an incumbent is usually more difficult.
 Facing an underfunded challenger helps.
 Having a divided opposition party helps.”